 Based on its current operating plan, the Company's existing working capital may not be sufficient to meet the cash requirements to fund its planned operating expenses, capital expenditures, and working capital requirements for the next twelve months without additional sources of cash and/or the deferral, reduction or elimination of significant planned expenditures.
 The Company may need to raise significant additional funds to continue its operations.
-In the absence of positive cash flows from operations, the Company may be dependent on its ability to secure additional funding through the issuance of debt or equity instruments.
+Although the Company had positive cash flows during the three months ended March 31, 2010, in the absence of continued positive cash flows from operations sufficient to cover operating expenses, the Company may be dependent on its ability to secure additional funding through the issuance of debt or equity instruments.
 If adequate funds are not available, the Company may be forced to significantly curtail its operations or to obtain funds through entering into additional collaborative agreements or other arrangements that may be on unfavorable terms, if attainable at all.

 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 This basis of accounting contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.
 In addition, these financial statements do not include any adjustments to the specific amounts and classifications of assets and liabilities, which might be necessary should the Company be unable to continue as a going concern.
-The Company is taking expense reduction measures to conserve cash and has retained an investment banking firm to explore strategic alternatives.
+The Company is taking expense reduction measures to conserve cash.